zaiisao/Documentation/en/Interactive Broadcast/virtual_host_overview.md

 **Voice changer**

-During a live broadcast, adding voice changer and reverberation effects brings much fun and enhances the atmosphere of the live room.
+During live interactive streaming, adding voice changer and reverberation effects brings much fun and enhances the atmosphere of the live room.
 Agora provides an enriched selection of voice changer options, which developers can easily implement by calling an API.

 **High-definition video**